Are Parents Required to Provide Health Insurance Until Age 26? Everything You Need to Know

 The Gist

-Have you asked yourself the question, “How long can you stay on your parents’ health insurance?”
-Well, individuals can stay on their parent's health insurance until they turn 26, but coverage terms may vary.
+• Have you wondered, “How long can you stay on your parents’ health insurance?”
+Well, individuals can stay on a parent's health insurance until they turn 26, but coverage terms may vary.
 Parents are also not required to provide you with health insurance until the age of 26.

-If one loses their parents’ health insurance when they turn 26, it triggers a qualifying life event wherein they can take advantage of a special enrollment period which starts 60 days before the loss of coverage and ends 60 days after.
+• Losing your parents’ health insurance when you turn 26, is considered a qualifying life event.
+This means you can take advantage of a Special Enrollment Period, which starts 60 days before the loss of coverage and ends 60 days after.

-If the cost of health insurance is a concern, individuals may qualify for Medicaid based on a low income or for subsidies to lower monthly insurance payments.
+• If you’re concerned about the cost of health insurance, you may qualify for Medicaid based on a low income or for subsidies to lower your monthly insurance payments.
 Thanks to these subsidies, four out of five people can find a plan for less than $10 per month.

 In This Article